upstarter/automata/README.md

 Please join the [slack channel](https://join.slack.com/t/automata-org/shared_invite/enQtOTI5OTUyNTM5MDA5LTliZTM2NmI3OWI1YmM1ZjZjYzQ5OTFmM2JiNDFiMTE5OWJkYTIzZGI5YTVkZDM1YzdjMDQ3NDI2NGQ0ZmQ1Y2I) and/or reach out to [ericsteen1@gmail.com](mailto:ericsteen1@gmail.com) if interested!

 ##### Open Items for Discussion
 1. Blackboard / Utility Decisioning System.
-Make optional and configurable? i.e.. allow users to set configure whether or not there is a blackboard / UDT for their BT's, and if so, allow multiple types (basic, etc..)
+Make optional and configurable? i.e.. allow users to set configure whether or not there is a blackboard / UDS for their BT's, and if so, allow multiple types (basic, etc..)

 ### Current Status
 The project is currently in the Research & Prototype Development phase.
 We are